mudith-nahata/Feature-Engineering/README.md

   ---> Feature selection is the process of selecting the features from the Imput data.

-  ---> The Best example of working with feature selection is **MNIST** dataset which is famous in Machine Learning and Deep Learning with Convolution Neural Network.
+  ---> The Best example of working with feature selection is **MNIST** dataset which is famous in Machine Learning and Deep Learning with Convolutional Neural Network.

   ---> So whatever the image they have given and it will be converted to the tabular form